LeslieDancey/fme-server-FULL/troubleshooting_for_administrators2.md

 • Check the Web User Interface (Manage > Engine Management) to confirm engine status.
 If no engines are available check licensing and update as necessary.
 Restart FME Server once a proper licence is in place.

+**Workspaces Fail when Run**

+If a workspace fails when it is being run, then the following suggestions may help

+• Run the workspace first on FME Desktop.
+If it does not work there, it will not work on FME Server.

+• Check the FME log file using Manage > Jobs > Completed in the Web User Interface.
+This may help to explain why there is a problem.

+• Commonly data paths cause problems when moving from a local Desktop machine to a Server environment.
+Check the dataset parameters (Reader and Writer) to ensure they are not referring to a local path that does not exist on the Server.

+You may need to change the parameter to use the Resources dialog (Browse) and not a file path dialog (Specify Location).

+• If you are trying to read data with a UNC path, ensure that the FME Server Windows Service is being run by a user with the proper domain access permissions.